5 Honorable and Beneficial Careers in Law Enforcement

 Did you know that some of the work that used to be exclusively reserved for police officers is now being handled by professionals in the private security field?
 Increasingly, people with security training are being hired to help protect property and conduct patrols for businesses and public facilities.
 Today's security guards often have the skills to handle incidents related to everything from vandalism and theft to terrorism and organized crime.

-That's probably why nearly 130,000 new job openings for security guards are predicted to become available between 2012 and 2022—a rise of 12 percent.** A lot of the highest-paying jobs in security are related to the protection of utilities and transportation systems like natural gas distribution and rail transportation.
-In those industries, the average pay is over $50,000 per year.***
+That's probably why nearly 71,000 new job openings for security guards are predicted to become available between 2016 and 2026—a rise of 6 percent.2 A lot of the highest-paying jobs in security are related to the protection of utilities like natural gas distribution, waste management, and water systems.
+In those industries, the average pay is over $54,000 per year.3

 2. Correctional Officer

 A lot of people who get arrested end up being incarcerated.
 So, with millions of arrests taking place each year, it shouldn't be surprising that U.S. prisons need to be well-staffed to handle a lot of inmates.
-In fact, in 2014 alone, America had more than 330,000 federal offenders under some kind of correctional supervision or control.**** And that doesn't include the thousands more held within state prisons or local jails.
+In fact, in 2017, America had more than 180,000 federal offenders under some kind of correctional supervision or control.4 And that doesn't include the thousands more held within state prisons or local jails.

 3. Probation or Parole Officer